weaviate/weaviate/README.md

 ### How does it work?
 Google provides different libraries for interacting with the Weave protocol ([more info](http://weaviate.com/)).
 By changing the end-points to your own private cloud that runs Weaviate.
 You can use the complete Weave and Brillo software solutions within you own cloud solution.
+Weaviate supports multiple database adapters, goto the directory 'Commands' to see the adapters

 ### Release Schedule
 Estimates for our release schedule:<br>
-- 0.1.x [July 2016] First 1.x release candidate with full Weave support through REST APIs for private cloud.
+- 0.1.x First 1.x release candidate with full Weave support through REST APIs for private cloud.
-- 0.2.x [+ 1.5 months] Implementation of authentication.
+- 0.2.x Implementation of authentication.
-- 0.3.x [+ 1 month] Pre configured packages (Docker or platform specific) for major PaaS providers.
+- 0.3.x Pre configured packages (Docker or platform specific) for major PaaS providers.
-- 0.4.x [+ 1.5 months] Porting of Weave protocol to services like Amazon AWS IoT, IBM Bluemix IoT e.a.
+- 0.4.x Porting of Weave protocol to services like Amazon AWS IoT, IBM Bluemix IoT e.a.
 - 0.5.x or 1.x

 ### FAQ